netzbub/mash-playbook/docs/org sorted/02-ansible.md

 We're not sure what's the minimum version of Ansible that can run this playbook successfully.
 The lowest version that we've confirmed (on 2022-11-26) to be working fine is: `ansible-core` (`2.11.7`) combined with `ansible` (`4.10.0`).

 If your distro ships with an Ansible version older than this, you may run into issues.
-Consider [Upgrading Ansible](#upgrading-ansible) or [using Ansible via Docker](#using-ansible-via-docker).
+Consider [Upgrading Ansible](#upgrading-ansible) or [using Ansible via ](#using-ansible-via-).

 ## Upgrading Ansible